ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

   arrange(desc(count))
 ```

-Actually, we can see that the home does not perform as bad as the previous analyses would suggest, as the average node length is 6.97.
+Actually, we can see that the **home** does not perform as bad as the previous analyses would suggest, as the average node length is 6.97.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.4.png" alt="linearly separable data">

 In terms of product categories, we can see that certain categories perform much better than others.
-For example, Apparel and YouTube categories have 2.1 and 2.6 average node lengths respectively, whereas Mens and Google have have 5 and 9.96 average node lengths.
-So, I would probably urge the UX/UI team to focus on Apparel and YouTube, as they drive a lot traffic, but the average node length is very small.
+For example, **Apparel** and **YouTube** categories have 2.1 and 2.6 average node lengths respectively, whereas **Mens** and **Google** have have 5 and 9.96 average node lengths.
+So, I would probably urge the UX/UI team to focus on **Apparel** and **YouTube**, as they drive a lot traffic, but the average node length is very small.

 ## Funnel analysis by landing pages